 The receiving water is the Broad River, class WS-IV waters in the Broad River Basin.
 Previous permits had this section classified as C. The correct classification is WS-IV and it will be modified in the permit.

 REC is subject to EPA effluent guideline limits per 40 CFR 423 - Steam Electric Power Generating Point Source Category.
 The facility is also subject to the Cooling Water Intake Structures Rules (40 CFR 125) effective October 14, 2014 and to the North Carolina Senate Bill 729 - Coal Ash Management Act.

+This permit is being modified to make the following changes:

+1).
+To adjust the Technology Based Effluent Limits for Total Arsenic, Total Mercury, Total Selenium, and Nitrate/nitrite as N for Internal Outfall 004 (FGD wastewater) in accordance with updated 40 CFR 423.13(g)(1)(i).
+Please see the table below for details.